autoplot/documentation/javadoc/org/das2/catalog/impl/XmlUtil.md

+# org.das2.catalog.impl.XmlUtil

-# org.das2.catalog.impl.XmlUtilHelper functions for catalog nodes that happen to rely on XML data
+Helper functions for catalog nodes that happen to rely on XML data

-XmlUtil( )
+# XmlUtil( )